 Electric vehicles are becoming more and more commonplace.
 Governments around the world are encouraging the transition from internal combustion engine vehicles to EVs with incentives and initiatives.
 The extra demand for energy faced by the electricity grid to charge EVs is a challenge that needs addressing.

-Smart charging provides the solution to this challenge, as we’ll demonstrate in this article.
+Smart charging for electric vehicles provides the solution to this challenge, as we’ll demonstrate in this article.

 What is Smart Charging?

-To charge an EV using a normal charging method, you would simply plug your vehicle into a charge point that connects directly to the main electricity grid.
+In contrast, to charge an EV using regular charging methods, you would simply plug your vehicle into a charge point that connects directly to the main electricity grid.
 The vehicle would charge at maximum power until the point at which the EV battery gets to 100% SoC.
 At this point, the charging process will automatically cease.

 The smart charging system applies an intelligent decision-making process that automatically adjusts the power output from the charging station.
 The smart system can, at any appropriate time, increase power, reduce power, or delay the charging process.